ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 ### On/Off Labels

-We can only use the main text in the label, so we have to use generated content to create the "Week" and "Month" labels.
+We can only use the main text in the label, so we have to use generated content to create the &ldquo;Week&rdquo; and &ldquo;Month&rdquo; labels.

 ```html
 <label data-on="Week" data-off="Month">